Welcome to the Music Department

 The aim of the music department is to provide students with the opportunity to explore a variety of instruments and pieces of music through the study of different musical genres.
 This will develop students’ listening and appraising, performing and composing skills, as well as their understanding of a range of social and historical contexts.

-The Music department has excellent teaching facilities consisting of two large classrooms which are both well equipped with a selection of keyboards, tuned and untuned percussion, a drum kit, acoustic, electric and bass guitars.
-Alongside the classrooms we have a computer suite running Mixcraft and Sibelius software, an A-level teaching room and two practice rooms where instrumental lessons take place.
+The Music department has excellent teaching facilities consisting of two large classrooms which are both well equipped with a selection of keyboards and pianos, tuned and untuned percussion, class set of ukuleles, class set of djembes, a drum kit, acoustic, electric and bass guitars.
+Alongside the classrooms we have a computer suite running Ableton and Sibelius software, an A-level teaching room and two practice rooms where instrumental lessons take place.
 We have eight visiting instrumental teachers, mainly supplied by Redbridge Music Service, who provide individual instrumental and singing lessons to approximately 80 students.

-The department runs a strong extra-curricular programme, which includes an orchestra, a wind band, a ukulele club, several vocal ensembles, and Rock/Pop bands, all of whom perform at regular concerts throughout the year.
-The department has taken students on several music tours abroad and contribute to the community which include visits to local care homes and the hospital providing live music.
-We also support the Catholic ethos by providing music for year group masses on special occasions.
+The department runs a strong extra-curricular programme, which includes an orchestra, a ukulele club, vocal ensembles, and several Rock/Pop bands, all of whom perform at regular concerts throughout the year.
+The department has taken students on several music tours abroad and contributes to the community through visits to local care homes and the hospital providing live music.
+Students are also supported in putting on performances outside of school.
+We help to uphold the Catholic ethos at Trinity by providing music for year group masses on special occasions.

 KS3